arashkaffamanesh/practical-kubernetes-problems/3-tier-app/README.md

 https://medium.com/better-programming/kubernetes-a-detailed-example-of-deployment-of-a-stateful-application-de3de33c8632

-You should understand how the secrets, configmaps and deployment manifests was built and what the do!
+You should understand how the secrets, configmaps and deployment manifests was built and what they do!

 <details><summary>Expand here to see the solution</summary>
 <p>